Suburgatory: Development and production

 Saturday Night Live (SNL) alumna Ana Gasteyer plays the Altmans' domineering neighbor, Sheila Shay, whom they vainly try to avoid.
 Fellow SNL alum Chris Parnell plays Fred, her husband, who toes the line.
 The Shays have two children: Lisa, who is Tessa's closest thing to a friend, and Ryan (Parker Young).

 On May 13, 2011, ABC ordered the pilot to series, to air in the fall of the 2011–12 United States network television schedule.
 Suburgatory premiered on September 28, 2011, and aired on Wednesday nights at 8:30/7:30 central following The Middle.
 After initially ordering 11 episodes, ABC picked up Suburgatory for a full season on October 13, 2011.
 On December 16, 2011, it was announced that Alicia Silverstone would have a recurring role as Eden, a potential love interest for single father George.
 This marked the third time Silverstone and Jeremy Sisto had worked together, since first working on the 1995 American comedy film Clueless, and the 1995 thriller Hideaway.

 On March 23, 2012, ABC announced that the series was renewed for the 2012–2013 television season.
 It would air after Modern Family, on 9:30/8:30 central timeslot replacing the new series The Neighbors which was originally scheduled to air in that timeslot.

+Suburgatory was renewed for a third season.
+However, there were budget cuts due to a reduction in the license fee.
+Alan Tudyk and Rex Lee did not return as regular cast members, although Tudyk made a few guest appearances.
+The final season aired on January 15, 2014 until May 14, 2014.
+The show was canceled in early May 2014.
+It was reported that Warner Brothers was exploring options for a new home including TBS, but ultimately the show was not shopped to another network.